 Pricing Your Product For Import and Export Markets

-Typically, importers and exporters take a 10-15% markup over cost (called cost-plus pricing method), which is the price a manufacturer charges you when you buy products from them.
+Typically, importers and exporters take a 10-15% markup over cost—called the cost-plus pricing method.
+This is the price a manufacturer charges you when you buy products from them.
 In other words, if your supplier charges you $1.00 per unit for his product, you might mark it up to anywhere from $1.10 to $1.15 per unit, especially when you are moving millions of units.
 That markup becomes your profit or commission.
 A retailer walks a tightrope when it comes to marking up a product to create profit and has many issues to consider.

-If the product is already priced high, keep your markup low.
-If a major manufacturer (these generally achieve considerable economies of scale in production) is able to give you a low offering price, then you can afford to set your commission slightly higher.
+When the product is already priced high, keep your markup low.
+If a major manufacturer—these generally achieve considerable economies of scale in production—is able to give you a low offering price, then you can afford to set your commission slightly higher.

-Be careful here, though—this scenario can be deceptive.
-If your cost is low to begin with, it might mean that the product is a mass commodity rather than a specialty and that the market is already flooded with suspiciously similar, me-too items.
-If so, you have to keep your profit margin very tight.
+Be careful here, though as this scenario can be deceptive.
+If your cost is inexpensive to begin with, it might mean that the product is a mass commodity rather than a specialty item.
+The market may already be flooded with suspiciously similar, me-too items.
+If so, you have to keep your profit margin very tight to stay competitive.

 Price your products to stay in the global game.
-If you are up against unlimited competition, make sure you're offering comparable prices along with some extra form of value for your customers.
+If you are up against the unlimited global competition, make sure you're offering comparable prices along with some extra form of value for your customers.
 This value could come in the guise of customer service after the sale or in offering free shipping.

-If the product is a market "first," you can afford a higher price.
-Also, is the product's quality magical?
-Or marginal?
-You should price up or down accordingly.
+If the product is a market first or unique item, you can afford to charge a higher price.
+Also, consider the product's quality.
+If it is marginal or outstanding, price it accordingly.

-Sometimes you can price higher when a product is new to market just because your customers need and want novel product offerings, but novelty also has its downside.
+Sometimes you can price higher when a product is new to market just because your customers need and want novel product offerings.
+However, novelty also has its downside.
 A new-to-market product doesn't have the brand recognition, image, and popularity that overseas customers tend to look for when they want a product with sure-fire consumer appeal.

-Who's calling the shots, you or the customer?
-Did the customer ask you to find the product, or did you approach the customer and offer it?
-This makes a difference.
 A customer who has asked you to source a product is usually more receptive to a slightly higher price because they really need the product.
-Don't lose your head here, though; never, ever get greedy.
-Your customer knows a rip-off when he sees one.
+Don't lose your head here, though.
+Never, ever get greedy.
+Your customer knows a rip-off when they see one.

 If you sell directly to a customer, you can afford a higher profit margin.
-If your product is handled by a series of intermediaries—say, an export trading company, an importer and a wholesaler—before it gets to the retailer and end-user your margin will be less.
+If your product is handled by a series of intermediaries—say, an export trading company, an importer, and a wholesaler—before it gets to the retailer and end-user your margin will be less.
 Remember that each of these "middlemen" will tack on their due percentage.
 If you price high at the beginning, your product will be priced right out of the market by the time it gets to an end-user.
-Nobody wins.
+In this case, nobody wins.